Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 5. Skin infection from excessive scratching can occur.
 Red bumps and at times pus formation indicates infection.

-Signs And Symptoms In Infants (Babies Less Than One Year Age)
+Signs And Symptoms In Infants (Babies Less Than One Year of Age)

 Signs And Symptoms In Children